Snowplant

 Carson Gap Pond

-A small ice apron still sits on the pond, as well.
+A small ice apron still sits around the perimeter of the pond, as well.

 top of page